Mohi1038/AertherBot/README.md

 * **Customizable Profiles:** Users can set a custom "About Me" on their profiles.
 * **Modern Slash Commands:** Easy-to-use and intuitive commands powered by Discord's latest API.
 * **User-to-User Stats:** View the study statistics of other server members.
+* **To-Do List Management:** Add, list, and complete personal tasks with deadlines.
+* **Flexible Reminders:** Set up custom reminders for study or any activity, including recurring and one-time reminders.

 ### Built With